 Download the Kernel for SQL Database Recovery Software for SQL Server Disaster Recovery.
 This software also offers the preview facility for SQL database files before saving them.

-The in-built disaster recovery options provided by the SQL Server are:
+The in-built disaster recovery options provided by the Microsoft SQL Server are:

 I guess most of the administrators are aware of this option although they don’t take it seriously.
 Let us know what an administrator can do for the disaster recovery:

 SQL Server Enterprise Edition facilitates Always-On Database Availability Groups technology which protects SQL databases by performing automatic failover.
 With SQL Server 2017 Standard edition Basic Availability Groups, an administrator can take care of a single database.
-Let us know how they work in points:
+Let us know how it works:

 Log-Shipping is available in all SQL versions from 2000 including SQL 2017 standard, enterprise editions and for earlier SQL versions.
 An administrator can use T-SQL scripts and SQL Agent jobs to perform the same functions.
-Let us know it’s working in points:
+Let us know it’s working:

 This procedure involves copying SQL Server database data and then distributing it to another database.
 Let us go through some important points about it:

 So, those are the disaster recovery plans that an SQL administrator can carry out and make the database safe against any future mishap.
 But if you have corrupted database files along with you, we provide you the ultimate method for its recovery with our SQL database recovery tool.
-Kernel for SQL Database carries out the recovery of any corrupted database.
-It deals with database files of any SQL Server version.
+Kernel for SQL Database carries out the recovery of any level corrupted database.
+It deals with database files of any SQL Server version and recovers complete data.
 Let us know about it in detail with the working steps.

 With the simple procedure and intuitive interface of Kernel for SQL Database, the recovery of SQL Database is a swift and easy task.
-You can rely on this tool for your bad days with SQL Server.
+You can rely on this tool for your bad days with SQL Server anytime.

-Some disaster recovery plans with SQL Server are discussed to avoid any sort of future disaster (human-made or natural) that leads to SQL data loss.
-Backups are encouraged with these plans; but to recover corrupt and damaged MDF files or to recover deleted records in SQL server, Kernel SQL Database Recovery is the most suitable one.
+Some disaster recovery plans with SQL Server (Microsoft SQL Server in-built utilities) are discussed to avoid any sort of future disaster (human-made or natural) that leads to SQL data loss.
+Regular database Backups are encouraged with these plans; but to recover corrupt and damaged MDF files or to recover deleted records in SQL server, Kernel SQL Database Recovery is considered the most suitable one.